-In the Capabilities step, Jenny can review a list of pre-defined Capability Maps by clicking on the carousel, review each map and then decide which map is the closest match to her requirements.
-In this case, Jenny has chosen the Utility Service Provider as her starting map as this matches closest to her current IT function capabilities.
-Her thinking is that it would be easier for her to review a capability map for her current organisation and then add to it rather than start with a more progressed map and remove capabilities.
-Either way should work.
+In the Capabilities step, Jenny can review a list of pre-defined capability maps by clicking on the carousel, review each map and then decide which map is the closest match to her requirements.
+In this case, Jenny has chosen the "Utility Service Provider" as her starting map as this matches closest to her current IT function capabilities.
+Her thinking is that it would be easier for her to review a capability map for her current organization and then add to it rather than start with a more progressed map and remove capabilities.
+Either way would work.

-Mapping RedYabber's IT Capability building blocks
+Mapping RedYabber's IT capability building blocks

-Jenny also created some new capabilities which were not in the existing Jibility library such as Digital Marketing Platform.
+Jenny also created some new capabilities which were not in the existing Jibility library, such as Digital Marketing Platform.
 See below for Jenny's RedYabber IT Capability Map.

 When creating the capability map, Jenny has also taken time to assess each capability from a change perspective.
-The colour coding of each capability represents her final assessment and this is based on the following convention:
+The color coding of each capability represents her final assessment and this is based on the following convention:

-Linking Capabilities to Objectives
+Linking capabilities to objectives

-Once Jenny has drafted a capability map she can start linking each capability to an Objective.
-Doing so will help Jenny with understanding which Objectives are delivered by which Capabilities.
-To link Objectives with Capabilities, Jenny can use the Link Objectives function in the Capabilities step.
-She can simply drag an Objective to a Capability to tag it with the Objective number, as shown below.
+Once Jenny has drafted a capability map she can start linking each capability to an objective.
+Doing so will help Jenny with understanding which objectives are delivered by which capabilities.
+To link objectives with capabilities, Jenny can use the Link Objectives function in the Capabilities step.
+She can simply drag an objective to a capability to tag it with the objective number, as shown below.

-The next step is to review each Capability and determine priority rating.
-Similar to Link Objectives, the Priority Rating function will allow Jenny to drag/drop a High, Medium or Low priority rating tag onto each Capability to indicate the priority.
+The next step is to review each capability and determine priority rating.
+Similar to Link Objectives, the Priority Rating function will allow Jenny to drag/drop a high, medium or low priority rating tag onto each capability to indicate the priority.

-After reviewing her capability map, she drafted the following priority.
-Note, Digital Marketing Platform scores the High priority.
+Note, Digital Marketing Platform scores the high priority.
 Jenny felt that for RedYabber to push into the global market, then it is critical that they have a platform for digital marketing as their future global sales channel are all online (previously their global sales were through distributors in each country).